wp-plugins/remove-wordpress-to-wordpress-filter/readme.txt

 Contributors: tomthewebmaster
 Tags: filter, filters, WordPress, Wordpress
 Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.2
 Stable tag: trunk

 This turns off the default filter that changes all instances of "Wordpress" to "WordPress".

 == Description ==

-In WordPress 3.0, <a href="http://core.trac.wordpress.org/changeset/14996">a default filter</a> changes all instances of "Wordpress" (note the small "p") in posts, titles, and comments to "WordPress". <a href="http://core.trac.wordpress.org/ticket/13583">For various reasons</a>, such as preserving spelling in existing posts and comments, a blog owner may want to turn this filter off.
+In WordPress 3.0 and later, <a href="http://core.trac.wordpress.org/changeset/14996">a default filter</a> changes all instances of "Wordpress" (note the small "p") in posts, titles, and comments to "WordPress". <a href="http://core.trac.wordpress.org/ticket/13583">For various reasons</a>, such as preserving spelling in existing posts and comments, a blog owner may want to turn this filter off.
 That is what this plugin does.

 Simply upload the plugin files to your WordPress plugins folder, activate it on your blog's Plugin administration page, and you are set!